sofferjacob/jslk/README.md

 ## Documentation

-You may find the documentation for the project in the [Wiki](https://github.com/sofferjacob/jslk/wiki) or in the `docs` folder.
-Right now you the documentation is different in this places, but I will try to make it the same in the future.
-Also the documentation is in the writing and may be incomplete.
+You may find the documentation for the project [here](https://jslk.gitbook.io/docs/).

 ## License